 BMW iX3 styling

-We haven’t seen the final production car yet, but we’ve already seen disguised models out on test.
-And it’s clear that some of the more extreme design features from the concept won’t appear on the cars that you’ll see in a BMW showroom.
+We haven’t seen the final production car yet, and the latest test shots from BMW feature mild camouflage around the front end.
+However, spy shots of disguised models out on test elsewhere reveal that the more extreme design features from the concept won’t appear on the cars that you’ll see in a BMW's showrooms.

 Battery, charging, range and electric motors

-Given that the iX3 is so far away from going on sale, it’s no surprise there’s no indication of price yet.
+With the iX3 still some months away from going on sale, it’s no surprise there’s no indication of price yet.
 However, we expect it'll cost significantly more than its conventionally powered equivalent, which starts at just under £40,000.